kcp-dev/enhancements/keps/core/0004-apibinding-resource-adoption.md

   or patching the policy back to `Delete`.
 Workspace deletion overrides the wait and cleans up regardless (workspace teardown deletes all content anyway).
 Default remains `Delete`.
+* **Manually stripping the finalizer bypasses any deletionPolicy.** Removing `apis.kcp.io/apibinding-finalizer` from a terminating binding deletes the object immediately — the API server, not the controller, decides that — and whatever cleanup or handover was pending never happens: the instances are orphaned.
+This is not new to this KEP: stripping the finalizer mid-`Delete` orphans whatever the cleanup had not reached yet on every kcp version today.
+It is the standard Kubernetes escape hatch of last resort, deliberately left open (an admission guard refusing finalizer removal would turn a stuck binding into an unfixable one when the controller itself is broken) and guarded by RBAC on binding updates.
+Recovery from an accidental strip is the adoption property itself: bind the same schema UID and identity again and the instances reappear untouched.
 * **Adoption races (successor created concurrently with deletion).** Lock handover and lock release happen in a single LogicalCluster annotation update; with `WaitForSuccessor`, a successor that misses one evaluation is simply picked up on a